Proteusiq/Web-Scraping-PyData/README.md

 code examples:

-- bilbase.py and bilbase_api.py show how to write same code with two different approaches
+- `bilbase.py` and `bilbase_api.py`: how to write same code with two different approaches
-- bolig_network.py show how to write a single code that capture almost all Denmark's real estates data.
+- `bolig_network.py`: how to write a single code that capture almost all Denmark's real estates data.
-- boliga_progress_bar show how to add a progress bar in web scraping
+- `boliga_progress_bar.py`: how to add a progress bar in web scraping
 - coming soon logging, mongodb, celery, and more

 You can run any example as: